notnotjeff/ahl_scraper/README.md

 | `forfeit_with_stats` | `manual`    | Game was forfeited but player stats do exist                               |
 | `postponed`          | `automatic` | Game was never started but moved to a different date                       |

-## Broken Games

-See the [BROKEN GAMES](BROKEN_GAMES.md) documentation for a list of all broken games and if they have been resolved.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.